 - Oakbrook Church - 3409 East 300 South

-* You can vote here every day including weekends from 10 am to 7 pm beginning October 30th and ending November 4th.
+* You can vote here on April 27 from 8 am to 3 pm and every day including weekends from 10 am to 7 pm beginning April 30th and ending May 5th.

 You WILL need to bring a State Issued Photo ID.